game guide

 Minesweeper Tips: Read Number Clues Online

-A beginner-friendly Minesweeper guide for turning number clues into safe reveals and cleaner flag decisions.
+A beginner-friendly Minesweeper guide for turning number clues into safe reveals and safer flag decisions.

 Is the first Minesweeper reveal safe on Poket52?